gmartindelcye/ip_calculator/README.md

 The CIDR notation is fix in A and B class networks you have to enter 254 devices.

 In C class network de CIDR is correct with devices between 1 and 254.
-It takes in account the base address and the broadcast address thats why only 254 devoces are permited.
+It takes in account the base address and the broadcast address thats why only 254 devices are permited.

 ToDo: